 The seven West Midlands District Councils together own 49% of Birmingham Airport Holdings Limited (BAH) (the Council holds 18.68% of the total shareholding).
-The remaining shares of the company are held by Airport Group Investments Limited, 48.25%, and by the Employee Share Ownership Plan, 2.75%.
+The remaining shares of the company are held by Airport Group Investments Limited, 48.25%, and 2.75% is held for the benefit of employees.
 The Shareholders' Agreement provides for the District Councils to cast their 49% vote in all circumstances in one consolidated block.
 The vote of 75% of ordinary shareholders is required for certain major decisions of the company.